SomeshK4/spring-oauth/README.md

 ---

-# Single Page Application Example with PKCE
+## Single Page Application Example with PKCE
-This example demonstrates the PKCE Flow for Single Page Applications.
+This example demonstrates the PKCE(Proof Key for Code Exchange) Flow for Single Page Applications.

 ## Prerequisites
 - Java 17